bytebase/bytebase.com-old/docs/features/sql-editor/run-queries.md

 <hint-block type="info">

 Please note that SQL Editor only supports running SELECT queries now.
 SQL will detect your SQL queries.
-If you are running DDL or DML change queries, it will prompt you to create issues at Console.
+If you are running DDL or DML change queries, it will prompt you to create a new issue to start the SQL review process.

 </hint-block>